cybercore-co-ltd/CC-Yubikey/Readme.md

 PersistentKeepAlive = 30
 ```
 Note that,
 - The PIV SLOT must match with the SLOT when you import keys to Yubikey.
+In the example above, they are `5f0000` and `5f0001`.
 - The user `chuong` is the sudo user that will run the Wireguard command.
+Change it to your user.
 - in the PostUp for preshared-key, we copy the Public key of [Peer] to the config file.
+In the example above, it is `ga76P+hZ1ihKhU8YZUVN8IPRhsRBe4uKEK0KkuubX10=`.

 6. Stop and restart the Wireguard service:
 ```